-When it comes to its non-hypercar competitors, its longest-standing rival, the Tesla Model S starts from £83,890 for the Dual Motor Long Range AWD, and goes up to £139,980 for the Tri-Motor AWD Plaid+.
-The former claims to achieve 0-60mph in 3.1s and has an estimated range of 412 miles on a single charge, while the latter goes sub-2s to 60mph and lasts over 520 miles on a single charge.
+When it comes to its non-hypercar competitors, its longest-standing rival is the Tesla Model S. The dual-motor Model S claims to achieve 0-60mph in 3.1s and has an estimated range of 405 miles on a single charge, while the Model S Plaid goes sub-2s to 60mph and lasts 396 miles on a single charge.

 Porsche Taycan Turbo exterior review